WestDRI/slides/content/r_gis_brc/_index.md

 <br>

 {{%fragment%}}
 To see the retreat of the glaciers, we need to zoom in.
-Let's focus on a single glacier: Agassiz.
+Let's focus on a single glacier: Agassiz
 {{%/fragment%}}

 ---